Kinae/k-rabbitmq-cdr/README.md

 TODO:
 Source :

 - AWS S3
 - FILE

-Target
+Target :

 - FILE
 - AWS S3

-Use special connector for
- AMQP => AMQP
+Use special connector for AMQP => AMQP => linkedList FIFO or file I/O (option ?) (// vs sequential)

 Zip for FILE / AWS S3 ?

+Limit number of message ? props for full header + properties (or just body) verbose => slf4j level

+more info log more debug log

+info to change tmpdir in readme

+Logger pattern ?

+processType // ==> allow more thread to push ?